 Poor people drank out of wood, bone or antler cups, or leather wineskins, and made bowls or plates out of wood.
 Wealthier people ate off metal plates and drank out of metal and sometimes glass.

-However, Muslims were forbidden to use metal plates and bowls.
+Muslims were forbidden to use metal plates and bowls.
 In the Middle East, Spain and North Africa, pottery was developed into a fine art, and was highly prized.
 Byzantine potters, poised between the Christian world of Europe and the Islamic world, were able to see and copy styles and techniques from both traditions.

 With the Crusades, Europeans brought home pottery as souvenirs.
 Some was made by Muslim potters, while some was made by Chinese potters.
 Chinese porcelain in particular was highly prized.
 The thin walls and pure white colour of porcelain vessels were much admired.
 From this time on, the history of European pottery became the story of European potters trying to steal or imitate the styles and secrets of Chinese porcelain or Islamic pottery.